Ram81/ram81.github.io/index.md

 </div>

-During my MS, I was fortunate to intern at Allen Institute of AI (AI2) in Summer 2023 with [Luca Weihs](https://lucaweihs.github.io/) and [Kuo-Hao Zheng](https://kuohaozeng.github.io/) on common-sense and context-based reasoning for embodied agents.
-At Mitsubishi Electric Research Laborateries (MERL) in Summer 2022 with [Anoop Cherian](https://scholar.google.com/citations?user=XVUCn40AAAAJ&hl=en) on building embodied agents for navigation and interaction in simulated environments that leverage 3D scene graphs for effective scene understanding.
+I am interning at Apple MLR with [Alexander Toshev](https://sites.google.com/view/alextoshev) since Spring 2025.
+I was an intern at Meta FAIR from Summer to Winter 2024 working with [Roozbeh Mottaghi](https://roozbehm.info/).
+During my MS, I was fortunate to intern at Allen Institute of AI (AI2) in Summer 2023 with [Luca Weihs](https://lucaweihs.github.io/) and [Kuo-Hao Zheng](https://kuohaozeng.github.io/).
+In 2022, I was an intern at Mitsubishi Electric Research Laborateries (MERL) with [Anoop Cherian](https://scholar.google.com/citations?user=XVUCn40AAAAJ&hl=en).

 Previously, I spent a year working as a Research Intern in [Computer Vision and Machine Learning Perception Lab](http://mlp.cc.gatech.edu/) at Georgia Tech advised by [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/) and [Prof. Devi Parikh](https://www.cc.gatech.edu/~parikh/).
 I also lead an open source organization, [CloudCV](https://cloudcv.org/), where we are building several open-source softwares for reproducible AI research.